parvej-mosaraf/anonymous-messages/README.md

 ## Acknowledgments

 - Flask web framework
+- MongoDB Atlas for database
 - Tailwind CSS for styling
 - Werkzeug for security features
 - Cryptography library for message encryption
+- Render for hosting